Emily in Paris: Is the Netflix Show Based on Real Life?

-Is Emily in Paris Based on a True Story?
+Emily in Paris is a Fictional Story

-Emily in Paris is not based on a true story, but the show does borrow a little from Darren Star’s own desire to work and live there and his experiences of getting to know the city, the people, and the culture when he rented an apartment and stayed in Paris for a few months.
+Emily in Paris is not based on a true story, but the show does borrow a little from Darren Star’s own desire to work and live in Paris and his experiences of getting to know the city, the people, and the culture when he rented an apartment and stayed in Paris for a few months.
 He brings out the small quirks in American and French culture without being disrespectful.
 He wanted to bring out the dreamy experience of an expatriate working in a foreign city.
-Emily moves from Chicago to Paris when this unexpected opportunity falls into her lap and she finds herself in Paris without adequate preparation and unrealistic expectations.
+Emily moves from Chicago to Paris when this unexpected opportunity falls into her lap, and she finds herself in Paris without adequate preparation and with unrealistic expectations.
 The more complex elements of work culture and personal lives of people have also been highlighted in the show set in the most romantic city- Paris!
 In his interview with the Los Angeles Times, Star called it “a big romantic comedy on steroids.”

 The Themes in the Show